-In recent years 3 of the original 5 cottages have been knocked down and the remaining 2 extended and modernised into the house, pretty much as it is now.
+In recent years three of the original five cottages have been knocked down and the remaining two extended and modernised into the house, pretty much as it is now.
 Whilst many years ago the Pool Room housed the farm pigs and the Garden Room was where the pony and trap were kept they are now extremely comfortable, small, wholly self-contained cottages.

 The cottage stands well back from the little Frogfurlong Lane and is surrounded on all sides by fields.
 As to the name, ‘Frogfurlong’ – no-one knows where this originated and there are no documents that give any explanation as to what it means.
 It gives considerable enjoyment to the postman however as we often get mail addressed to “Frog Fell on Cottage” and “Frog Fellow Cottage” and people seem unable to resist putting pictures of frogs on their envelopes when writing to us.

-We (Anna & Clive Rooke) plus our assorted dogs and cats all rescued, hope to welcome you to Frogfurlong Cottage soon.
+We, along with our assortment of rescued dogs and cats, hope to welcome you to Frogfurlong Cottage soon.